Preparing for Risks You Can’t Foresee

 Once in retirement, people typically try to maximize their income, maintain their wealth and minimize expenses.
 Re-evaluating your life insurance needs is a must, especially if there is a possibility of converting the policy’s cash value into a source of income.
 Life insurance can also be used as a tax-efficient mechanism to transfer wealth to heirs or a favorite charity.
 Of course, considering your own long-term care needs becomes a must at this stage of life.

 With careful planning, a combination of life, disability and long-term care insurance can help protect you against the risks you can’t see coming, no matter your age.
-Your Baird Financial Advisor can help you review all the wealth protection strategies available to you.
+Your Baird Financial Advisor can conduct a regular review of your insurance coverage to make sure it's still appropriate for whatever stage of life you're at.